Some examples of food products processed under UHT conditions are:

 • Product Quality: Heat stable lipases or proteases can lead to flavor deterioration.
 In a number of cases flavor deterioration has caused a more pronounced cooked flavor for UHT milk as an example.

-The conventional method for heating products to ultra-high temperatures has been to use indirect heating such as 1) plate and frame heat exchangers, 2) tubular-type heat exchangers such as shell and tube, or 3) scraped surface heat exchangers.
+The conventional method for heating products to ultra-high temperatures has been to use indirect heating such as 1) plate and frame heat exchangers, 2) tubular-type heat exchangers, or 3) scraped surface heat exchangers.
 The other current method for UHT production is steam infusion.

 Current UHT Cooking Methods